East Coast Radio (South Africa)

+Award & Recognition

 The station has won several coveted MTN radio awards including the 2011 prize for Best News and Actuality Producer for "150 Years: Relive The Legacy."

 The feature, which aired from 1 November to 16 November 2010 looking back to when the first indentured Indians arrived in South Africa.

 In 2014 The Drive with Damon team won an MTN Radio Award for Best Promotions/Stunt, while the station's imaging producer, Salendran Thulukanam, was honoured as an MTN Radio Awards Bright Star.

 In 2015 Damon Beard, who hosts The Big Favour every week, where deserving individuals and organisations receive assistance, trumped other national nominees to be named Best Community Project.

 East Coast Radio journalist, Khatija Nxedlana, was recognised as a young achiever.
 She was honoured with membership to the exclusive MTN Radio Awards Bright Stars Club.